Cthuulhaa/tiebenn/README.md

 ## Requirements

 * **Python 3.9** or a later version.
-* **SeisBench**, the popular toolbox where the machine-learning models required by TieBeNN are stored.
+* **SeisBench**, the popular seismology toolbox where the machine-learning models required by TieBeNN are stored.

 ## Installation